-The program of study is individualized for each student within one of the research areas of the Department: Molecular Pharmacology and Toxicology; Pharmaceutics and Pharmacokinetics; or Clinical, Social and Administrative Pharmacy.
-The research may be carried out on campus at the University of Toronto, at one of the affiliated teaching hospitals or at an industrial site.
+A program of study is individualized for each student within one of the two fields in the Department: Biomolecular Pharmaceutical Sciences, and Clinical, Social and Administrative Pharmaceutical Sciences.
+The research may be carried out on campus at the University of Toronto, at an affiliated teaching hospital, or at a site in the pharmaceutical industry.